alibaba/GraphScope/docs/flex/interactive/development/python/python_sdk.md

 print("successfully create procedure: ", proc_name)
 ```

-The procedure could not be invokded now, since currently interactive service has not been switched to the newly created `modern_graph`.
+The procedure could not be invoked now, since currently interactive service has not been switched to the newly created `modern_graph`.
 We need to start the service on `modern_graph`.

 ### Start the query service on the new graph